 Economists carried out a number of experiments to test the idea that happy employees work harder.
 In the laboratory, they found happiness made people around 12% more productive.
 Dr. Daniel Sgroiwho was involved in leading research at University of Warwick concluded: “the driving force seems to be that happier workers use the time they have more effectively, increasing the pace at which they can work without sacrificing quality.”

 I would say that it is clear: when the person is unhappy, then he/she is probably not so committed to the employer as well to their job.
-Lack of commitment causes more mistakes (and we know how costly they can be) – person just doesn’t have passion for performance anymore and doesn’t care about the results as we’d need and want.
+Lack of commitment causes more mistakes (and we know how costly they can be) – person just doesn’t have a passion for performance anymore and doesn’t care about the results as we’d need and want.

-So based on this I will conclude following: there are several positive effects in having happy workforce.
+So based on this I will conclude following: there are several positive effects in having a happy workforce.
 But how to achieve that?
 Well, stay tuned because my next post is exactly about that! 🙂

 Want to make me happy?
 Well, comment and share my posts! 🙂